 With respect to the Equity Fund, Domini has contractually agreed to reduce its fees to the extent necessary to keep the annual operating expenses of the Equity Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 1.09%, 1.09%, 0.74%, and 0.80%, of the average daily net assets of the Investor, Class A, Institutional and Class Y shares of the Equity Fund, respectively.
-This agreement will continue until November 30, 2021, and cannot be modified before that date without the mutual agreement of the Trust's board of trustees and the Adviser.
+This agreement will continue until November 30, 2022, and cannot be modified before that date without the mutual agreement of the Trust's board of trustees and the Adviser.
 From June 15, 2018 through November 30, 2018, Domini had contractually agreed to reduce its fees to the extent necessary to keep the annual operating expenses of the Equity Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 1.09% and 0.74% of the average daily net assets of the Class A and Institutional shares of the Equity Fund, respectively.
-From November 30, 2017 through June 14, 2018, Domini had contractually agreed to reduce its fees to the extent necessary to keep the annual operating expenses of the Equity Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 1.12% and 0.74% of the average daily net assets of the Class A and Institutional shares of the Equity Fund, respectively.
-Prior to November 30, 2017, Domini contractually agreed to reduce its fees to the extent necessary to keep the annual operating expenses of the Equity Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 1.25%, 1.18%, 0.80%, and 0.90% of the average daily net assets of the Investor, Class A, Institutional, and Class Y shares of the Equity Fund, respectively.